AdamKyle/flare/resources/info/combat/section-1.md

 ## Regarding Voidance

 If you are voided at any time during the attack, we will fall back to raw values for stats and items you use in the attack.
 This means no affixes, no modded stats and no boons.
-The voidance will last the entire battle, even if you die and revive, youll still be voided.
+The [voidance](/information/voidance) will last the entire battle, even if you die and revive, you'll still be voided.
 This will also apply to your enemy, however they cannot resurrect.

+This does not hold true for adventures, celestials or planned future pvp.

 ## Regarding Devoidance

 Enemies from the dropdown do not have a way to [devoid](/information/voidance) player.
 However, Celestials do.
 There is a quest item you can get which, through upgrading over time, will increase your chance to devoid an enemy.
 Simply put, Devoid will void their attempt to void you.

+If an enemy is devoided, they are devoided for the whole battle - even if you die.
+Your soul hold their enchants at bay.

 ## Regarding Life Stealing Affixes That Stack